benhall-7/prickly/README.md

 `cargo install --git https://github.com/BenHall-7/prickly.git --branch main`

-If wanted, one can clone and build the repository with the same link, then move the application to a folder of their choice.
+If you prefer to choose the installation folder, you can clone and build the repository with the same link, then move the application to a folder of your choice.

 ## Startup: